-When we cook our food, many vitamins remain intact, some minerals are undamaged, but live enzymes in a raw plant food are destroyed by heat.
+When we cook our food, many vitamins remain intact and some minerals are undamaged, but enzymes are another story.
+Live enzymes in a raw plant food are destroyed by heat.
 The pancreas and liver supply digestive enzymes to make up the difference, but you have a finite quantity of enzymes available for a lifetime.

 Some estimate that eating an all-cooked diet would completely burn out a lifetime of endogenous (produced by the body) digestive enzymes within about 35 years.

-So, while you may wish to experiment with “warming” foods, I hope you will recognize that a modern adaptation may be to take digestive enzymes, eating only nourishing, whole foods and wild foods or better yet, seeking out salads, green juices or smoothies, and other enzyme-rich plant foods as well.
-Or, you could “heat” some of your soups and other foods in a dehydrator below 116 degrees, the point at which enzymes die.
+So, while you may wish to experiment with “warming” foods, I hope you will recognize that a modern adaptation may be to take digestive enzymes, eat only nourishing whole foods and wild foods, or better yet, seek out salads, green juices or smoothies, and other enzyme-rich plant foods as well.
+You could also “heat” some of your soups and other foods in a dehydrator below 116 degrees, the point at which enzymes die.

 Modern Food Combining Theory

-Other nutrition fads or theories that are much more recent have been emphatic that certain food that shouldn’t be eaten together, and the entire premise of this proper food combining theory is that different food types digest more quickly, or more slowly.
+Other nutrition fads or theories that are much more recent have been emphatic that certain foods shouldn’t be eaten together, and the entire premise of this proper food combining theory is that different food types digest more quickly, or more slowly

-So, while a slow-digesting food (like pork, which is dirty and contains no fiber) may take hours, or even days, to make its way from the mouth to the anus, which is a length of 30 to 35 feet in humans, a quickly digested food (like an apple) may take as short as 20 minutes.
+So, while a slow-digesting food (like pork, which is dirty and contains no fiber) may take hours, or even days, to make its way from the mouth to the anus (a length of 30 to 35 feet in humans), a quickly digested food (like an apple) may take as short as 20 minutes.